arcolife/scholarec/README.md

 Q. How is the Data dealt with?

-A. Use ElasticSearch to store data; possible integration with MongoDB
+A. We hope to use ElasticSearch/MongoDB for search and storage

 ***